smartcat-labs/spring-cassandra-showcase-application/README.md

 # General overview

-This project is showing how Spring Boot application should be setup to use Embedded Cassandra for testing, and our [Cassandra Migration Tool Java](https://github.com/smartcat-labs/cassandra-migration-tool-java) for DATA and SCHEMA migrations.
+This project is showcase of Cassandra usage on Spring Boot projects.
+Currently This project is showing how Spring Boot application should be setup to use Embedded Cassandra for testing on one side, and it is showing usage of our [Cassandra Migration Tool Java](https://github.com/smartcat-labs/cassandra-migration-tool-java) for DATA and SCHEMA migrations on the other side.
 [CassandraConfiguration](https://github.com/smartcat-labs/spring-cassandra-showcase-application/blob/master/api/src/main/java/io/smartcat/spring/cassandra/showcase/adapter/cassandra/CassandraConfiguration.java) holds all necessary configuration for cluster and session.
 It pulls values from [application.yml](https://github.com/smartcat-labs/spring-cassandra-showcase-application/blob/master/api/src/main/resources/application.yml).
 Configuration goes through couple of steps:

 * Create keyspace if it does not exist
 * Use keyspace
 * Execute all SCHEMA migrations

-Showcase is done in lightweight DDD fashion, with [onion architecture](http://alistair.cockburn.us/Hexagonal+architecture) in mind. *Adapter* package holds adpters to outside world (Cassandra configuration and implementation of Repository classes). *Domain* package holds domain logic, Value and Entity objects and Repository interface.
+Showcase is done in lightweight *DDD* fashion, with [onion architecture](http://alistair.cockburn.us/Hexagonal+architecture) in mind. *Adapter* package holds adpters to outside world (Cassandra configuration and implementation of Repository classes). *Domain* package holds domain logic, Value and Entity objects and Repository interface.

 #SCHEMA migrations